 With some of Africa’s finest walking safaris and some of the best guides and small camps on the continent, Zambia is well-regarded as a destination for safari connoisseurs.
-The Luangwa Valley, Lower Zambezi and Kafue are spectacular parks, with a wild, raw atmosphere and excellent game.
+The Luangwa Valley, Lower Zambezi and Kafue are spectacular parks, with a wild, raw atmosphere and excellent game viewing.
 The stunning Victoria Falls adds to Zambia's impressive list of attractions.
-With the full range of safari activities on offer, a Zambia holiday offers arguably the best value for a complete safari holiday experience, and needless to say, we absolutely love it.
+With the full range of safari activities on offer, a Zambia holiday offers arguably the best value for a complete African safari holiday experience, and needless to say, we absolutely love it.

 OUR TOP EXPERIENCES